 One fateful year, my mother decided she wanted to put on a high tea for her birthday.
-She invited about 60 of her closest “friends and neighbors” for the high tea in the afternoon, and a similarly group of people was invited for dinner in the evening.
+She invited about 60 of her closest “friends and neighbors” for the high tea in the afternoon, and a similar group of people was invited for dinner in the evening.

 Now, I am a fair cook and I used to be the assigned caterer of family occasions.
 Mind you, I usually enjoyed that.
 It gave me free reign of the kitchen (for the most part) and I had a purpose and a reason not to have to spend too much time at the actual parties.